olliet88/nutritionix-python-3/README.md

-(Extension of) Official Nutritionix Python Client
+Unofficial Nutritionix V2 Python Client (2020)
 ==================================

-This is python 3 compatible and will support the exercise APIs
+This is python 3 compatible and supports all of the non-enterprise endpoints:
+- Food
+- Exercise
+- Location

 ### Usage